District Choice Overview

 Options High School Student Choice by Region

-District-wide, a greater percentage of Options high school students attend school out of region than both other high school and elementary students.
+District-wide, Options high school students attend school out of region at a greater rate than elementary students but at a rate less than other high school students.
 The Far Southwest Side and Greater Lincoln Park regions both have the greatest percentage of students attending school out of region at 100% because there are no Options high schools in those regions.
-For regions where an in-region Options high school exists, the Greater Milwaukee Avenue (67%) and Greater Calumet (61%) regions have the greatest percentage of students attending an in-region Options high school.
+For regions where an in-region Options high school exists, the Greater Milwaukee Avenue (64%) and Greater Calumet (61%) regions have the greatest percentage of students attending an in-region Options high school.

 Options High School Student Attendance Type by Region